Childhood Sexual Abuse Trauma

 We also facilitate the CEDAR mothers group – (Children Experiencing Domestic Abuse Recovery) for mothers

-This service it will soon launch at KASP to offer survivors of childhood sexual abuse befriending services to reduce isolation and improve social skills.
+Offering survivors of childhood sexual abuse a befriending service to reduce isolation and improve social skills.

 Not sure which one?